PharosProtocol/core-v0/src/README.md

 contract which reverts on fund receipt thus locking lender funds in the contracts.
 Might be alleviated by using verified account contracts? https://fravoll.github.io/solidity-patterns/pull_over_push.html

+- Question: when is it ok to use types smaller than uint256?
+Such as int256 or uint128? also, when is it preferred?